Programmes and Fellowship privacy statement

 This Privacy Statement applies to the following individuals:

-- Firstline Leadership Programme registrants, applicants and participants
+- Firstline programme registrants, applicants and participants

 The Frontline Organisation is a data controller and delivers its training programmes by working alongside some key delivery partners.
 Although we may share your data with these partners (see below) they are also data controllers in their own right and may have new purposes for the data or wish to collect or process new personal data from you.
-They may, therefore, issue their own privacy notices at appropriate stages.
+They may, therefore, issue their own privacy statements at appropriate stages.

 What personal data are collected and processed and for what purposes?

-When you apply you may ask you (at your entire discretion and only with your consent) to disclose to us certain sensitive personal information regarding (a) any disability you may have so that we can make any adaptations; (b) your ethnic origin, sexual orientation, religious affiliations or personal history so that we can monitor diversity and mobility; (c) information regarding your health (such as a known medical condition, medication that you are taking, etc.), which could be used by first aiders and emergency responders in case of you being taken ill whilst participating in Frontline’s selection process or as an enrolled participant (e) any other information to help to administer your application on the programme.
+When you apply we may ask you (at your entire discretion and only with your consent) to disclose to us certain sensitive personal information regarding (a) any disability you may have so that we can make any adaptations; (b) your ethnic origin, sexual orientation, religious affiliations or personal history so that we can monitor diversity and mobility; (c) information regarding your health (such as a known medical condition, medication that you are taking, etc.), which could be used by first aiders and emergency responders in case of you being taken ill whilst participating in Frontline’s selection process or as an enrolled participant (e) any other information to help to administer your application on the programme.

 We may also, with your consent, take photographic images or video/audio of you (e.g. at work, in training) for use in marketing, promotional and other materials.
 Video/audio captured for selection, assessment or training purposes will not be used for any marketing purposes.